The Top 10 Health Benefits from Yoga

 Health benefits of yoga are primarily broken down into physical and mental categorizations:

-1. Muscle Strength
+1. Strength Benefits of Yoga

 Although building muscle is not a primary focus or goal of yoga, its use can certainly facilitate strength.
 Whether or not yoga should be implemented as a sole strength training regimen certainly aligns with individual goals, but can be effective for acquiring lean body mass.